 There are only 4 counties in Kentucky where the average teacher’s salary is less than 90% the county’s MHI.
 These are also happen to be the counties with the highest MHI: Oldham, Boone, Spencer, and Scott.
 On the other end of the spectrum, there are 50 districts where teachers are earning at least 50% more than the median household in their counties, representing 17.4% of certified teacher FTEs.
 In the majority of districts, teachers representing 58% of certified FTEs earned 10-50% more than the MHI in their counties.

-1 in 4 of Kentucky’s certified teachers earns a salary similar to or less than the MHI of their employer’s county, which means 75% of certified teachers in Kentucky earn at least 10% more than the median household in the community they serve.
+1 in 4 of Kentucky’s certified teachers work in a district where the average salary is similar to or less than the MHI of their employer’s county, which means 75% of certified teachers in Kentucky work in a district where the average salary is at least 10% more than the median household in the community they serve.

 Why does this matter?

 Kentucky has seen several days of teacher “sickouts” during this school year.
 These quasi-strikes were sparked in protest of changes to pension laws, proposed changes to a pension governing board, tax credit scholarship legislation, and a bill to change the process for hiring principals in Jefferson County.